 Many of our leaders as we grew older knew of our deep love of the Star Wars universe, and often would compare Gospel principles to events in the Star Wars films, often leaving us 12-year-olds completely dumbstruck that our favorite films could actually be spiritual too.
-Here are some major principles taught in both the Gospel and Star Wars to get you excited for the film’s release tonight:
+Here are some major principles taught in both the Gospel and Star Wars to get you excited about celebrating one of our favorite fandoms.

 There is an invisible but very real “force” that guides our daily lives